 Everyone responsible for accessing and using data within the fostering system (dependant on your role and responsibilities) has to follow strict rules called ‘data protection principles’.

 The main concepts and principles under the UK Data Protection Act 2018 has incorporated the new elements and important enhancements from GDPR, so therefore public authorities and fostering services will need to consider some new areas as well as doing some things differently.
+For example, there is a requirement to clarify the difference in data protection law between a personal reference and a confidential reference.

 Both the DPA 2018 and GDPR refer to sensitive personal data as “special categories of personal data” and says this is more sensitive and so needs more protection i.e. racial or ethnic origin, health, political opinions, religious or philosophical beliefs, or trade union membership, genetics, biometrics (where used for ID purposes) and data concerning a person’s sex life or sexual orientation.
 See DPA 2018 Schedule 1.